Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 - The [Ice Spike card script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/IceSpikeCard.cs) and [controller script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/Cards%20Casting%20Logic/IceSpikeController.cs), primarily adapted from Jackson's implementation of Leafblade.
 - The [Force Bolt card script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/ForceBoltCard.cs) and [controller script](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/Cards/Cards%20Casting%20Logic/ForceBoltController.cs), primarily adapted from Jackson's implementation of Fireball.
 - The entirety of the Instructions scene & Credits scene.

+** Jarod: **
+I helped devise and debug many of the core game systems at a surface level.
+I completely implemented code for Laserbeam, and contributed to or completed the logic of the higher tier cards.
+Code implemented for Pause Menu.

 **Navya:** For the game logic, I worked on the market controller which allowed for the user to buy a card from a market (when near) if the user had sufficient funds.
 Following that, the card was then added to the deck of the user.
 The whole logic for a market was pretty simple as each market sold only one card.
 Hence, we designated particular markets to particular instancs of a card statically before run.